yujiafeng8888/Transmorph/README.md

 # Transmorph

-### BAM to Transcriptomic Coordinates Converter
+**Transmorph** is a lightweight Python tool to convert BAM files from genomic coordinates to transcriptomic coordinates using a provided transcript annotation file (GTF/GFF).

-This tool converts a BAM file containing read alignments in genomic coordinates into transcriptomic coordinates using a given transcript annotation file (GTF format).
+---

 ## Requirements